SD › Best Places in Lombok

 - Best Luxury Villas in Lombok

-Villa Nero (Trawangan) • Gili Eco Villas (Trawangan) • Slow Gili Air • Villas Ganjor (Meno) • Kebun Villas & Resort (Senggigi) • Living Asia Resort and Spa Lombok (Mangsit) • The Lombok Lodge (Mangsit) • Harmony Villas Lombok (Kuta) • ko-ko-mo Resort Gili Gede
+Villa Nero (Trawangan) • Gili Eco Villas (Trawangan) • Slow Gili Air • Villas Ganjor (Meno) • Kebun Villas & Resort (Senggigi) • Living Asia Resort and Spa (Mangsit) • The Lombok Lodge (Mangsit) • Harmony Villas (Kuta) • ko-ko-mo Resort Gili Gede

 - Best Boutique Hotels in Lombok

-Alam Gili (Trawangan) • Coco Cabana Gili Trawangan • The KOHO Air Hotel (Air) • PinkCoco Gili Air • Gili Meno Mojo Beach Resort • Mama Bella’s Retreat (Senggigi) • Hotel Tugu Lombok (Mangsit) • Puri Mas Boutique Resort and Spa (Mangsit) • Rawa Lombok (Kuta) • Karar Lombok Boutique Hotel (near Kuta)
+Alam Gili (Trawangan) • Coco Cabana Gili Trawangan • The KOHO (Air) • PinkCoco Gili Air • Gili Meno Mojo Beach Resort • Mama Bella’s Retreat (Senggigi) • Hotel Tugu Lombok (Mangsit) • Puri Mas Boutique Resort and Spa (Mangsit) • Rawa Lombok (Kuta) • Karar Lombok Boutique Hotel (near Kuta)

 - Best Family Hotels in Lombok

 Hotel Ombak Sunset (Trawangan) • Ergon Pandawa Hotels & Resorts (Trawangan) • Musa Villas and Bungalows Gili Air • Lucy’s Garden Hotel (Air) • Merumatta • Holiday Resort (Mangsit) • Qunci Villas (Mangsit) • Lombok Raya (Mataram)